brjezierski/sorbian-transliteration/baseline/README.md

     transliteration-file = /file containing list of words to be transliterated/
     ```

-2. Generate an interpolated Kneser-Ney smoothed 5-gram language model with KenLM for target language (dsb)
+2. [IGNORE] Generate an interpolated Kneser-Ney smoothed 5-gram language model with KenLM for target language (dsb)
   ```
   mkdir ~/lm
   cd ~/lm